DavidHe1127/Mr.He_HandBook/Cloud,Tooling/docker.md

 drwxr-xr-x  1 root root  4096 Dec 31 04:49 .
 ```

 Use `root` user will pose potential security threats in case your container is hacked.
-The best way to avoid it is create and user a non-privileged user after you install dependencies.
+The best way to avoid it is create and use a non-privileged user after you install dependencies.

 ### Disk space on daemon